 The revised agreement outlines dual enrollment requirements for student eligibility, admissions, course eligibility, compliance with accreditation standards, award of credits, selection of faculty, tuition and fees, and assessment and evaluation.
 Please review and use this revised document as a framework within which to engage in partnerships with community colleges to offer increased opportunities for high school students to take advanced and/or accelerated courses.

-For more information about Early College Scholars or the Commonwealth College Course Collaborative, please contact Joseph Wharff at 804-225-3370.
+For more information about Early College Scholars, please contact Brittany Everett at 804.786.7010.

 Early College Scholars Agreement & Certificate

 Participating students sign an Early College Scholars Agreement (PDF), which is also signed by the student's parents or guardians, principal, and school counselor.
 Students who meet the terms of the agreement are recognized as Early College Scholars and receive a certificate of recognition from the Governor.